canonical/charmed-magma/docs/tutorial/index.md

 Charmed Magma is a complex piece of software.

-This tutorial will introduce you to key concepts, tools, processes and operations, starting from your first installation to a cloud deployment.
+This tutorial will introduce you to key concepts, tools, processes and operations, guiding you through your first cloud deployment.
 Along the way it will give examples of good practice, and pointers to much more detailed information.